Applicable to Sisense on Microsoft Windows

 For data at rest, Sisense supports OS based disk encryption, Windows file system encryption.
 For more information, click here.
 Sisense on Linux utilizes shared storage and supports storage options that are encrypted by default.

 The second type of data security is data access.
 This type of data security refers to who can access your data after it is imported into Sisense and displayed in a dashboard.

 What is Data Access Security?

-Sisense enables you to define Data Security Rules that control which users can access which portions of the raw data in a data model, down to row granularity.
+Sisense enables you to define Data Security Rules that control which users can access which portions of the raw data in a data model, at row granularity.
 For example:

 - Each widget only shows the data permitted by the Data Security Rules that apply, including totals, averages and so on.